Suicide squad (New Zealand): Abolition of the Upper House

 Four more members were appointed on 27 July 1950, and to encourage co-operation from the remaining members, Holland promised to use the money saved through abolition to set up a fund for retired members, and a Statutes Revision Committee (now defunct) was established to carry out some of the scrutiny that the Legislative Council had been intended for.

 On 1 December 1950, the Legislative Council met for the last time, and by a majority of ten voted itself out of existence.
 The Council was formally abolished on 1 January 1951.

-While abolition was intended as an interim measure, no serious attempts were made to introduce a new second chamber, and Parliament has remained unicameral ever since.
+While abolition was intended as an interim measure, Parliament has remained unicameral ever since.
+Until recently no serious attempts were ever made to introduce a new second chamber.
+In recent election campaigns The Opportunities Party, a minor centrist party known for supporting capital gain tax and universal basic income, has proposed to re-introduce an upper house as part of their governance policy but it has now been dropped from their priorities.

 Members of the suicide squad

 Most members were appointed on 22 June 1950, although William Polson was appointed 15 March 1950 and Allen, Bell, Croker, and Marumaru were appointed 27 July 1950.
 Thomas Otto Bishop was first appointed on 9 March 1943 and after the expiry of his seven-year term, was reappointed on 15 March 1950; he was thus not part of the intake of new members.
 All their terms lasted to 31 December 1950.